-In subsection (c), the words "or organizations thereof" are omitted as surplusage.
-In subsection (d), the words "one commissioned officer \ \ \ in a grade below major \ \ \ for each pool set up under subsection (c) and for each squadron of the Air National Guard" are substituted for the words "one such officer not above the grade of captain for each heavier-than-air squadron; and one such officer not above the grade of captain for each pool".
+In subsection (c), the words "or organizations there-of" are omitted as surplusage.

+In subsection (d), the words "one commissioned officer in a grade below major for each pool set up under subsection (c) and for each squadron of the Air National Guard" are substituted for the words "one such officer not above the grade of captain for each heavier-than-air squadron; and one such officer not above the grade of captain for each pool".

 In subsection (e), the words "Funds appropriated by Congress" are substituted for the words "Funds hereafter appropriated under the provisions of this title for the support of", in 32:42, and "such moneys", in 32:42a.
-The words "are in addition to" are substituted for the words "shall be supplemental to", in 32:42, and "may be used as supplemental to", in 32:42a.
-In subsection (f), the words "authorized to be em-
+The words "are in addition to" are substituted for the words "shall be supplemental to", in 32:42, and "may be used as supplemental to" in 32:42a used as supplemental to", in 32:42a.